Effect of Impurities on Charge and Heat Transport in Tubular Nanowires: Results and discussion

 \subsection{Effect of the number of impurities}

-Considering both Figure~\ref{shape-number} and Figure~\ref{shape-strength}, one can think of a way to engineer thermoelectric properties in shells of different cross sectional geometries by controlling the number and strength of impurities.
-The thermoelectric efficiency of the device can be increased by increasing the charge current and reducing both electronic and phononic heat currents \cite{snyder2003thermoelectric}.
-Due to these reasons, and based on the fact that the typical shape of the cross section for III-V materials is hexagonal, we choose the triangular and hexagonal shells to explore further the effects of impurities in these cases.
+{\blue Figures \ref{shape-number} and \ref{shape-strength} present the effect of a high number of impurities and of impurities with strong associated potentials on the electronic properties of nanowires with different cross sections.
+Results point out that nanowires with triangular cross-sections show the highest electrical current with respect to both temperature gradient and chemical potential bias.
+Also, the heat current has the largest variation for triangular nanowires, compared to the other geometries, in presence of impurities.} Due to these reasons, and based on the fact that the typical shape of the cross section for III-V materials is hexagonal, we choose the triangular and hexagonal shells to explore further the effects of impurities in these cases.
 We consider in our systems impurities with different numbers for each case (0, 100, 1000, 5000, 10000) with a fixed magnitude of 10\,meV.
 Increasing the number of impurities always leads to a reduction in values of both electrical current and heat current regardless of chemical potential or temperature gradient variation.

 A small number of impurities will not play a noticeable role in the reduction of conduction.
 As can be seen in Figure~\ref{number} (a) and (c) the presence of up to 1000 impurities does not affect much the charge current, but further increase of the number of impurities results in the reduction of 15-25\% in the current for the triangular shell.
 The current reduction due to impurities is much larger for hexagonal shells, where the percentage drop may be twice larger than in the case of triangular wire, Figure~\ref{number-hex}.
 The process that causes the current reduction here is scattering, each impurity acts as a scattering center, and thus the effect increases with the number of impurities in the wire.
 However, the stronger localization of electrons at corners in the triangular geometry, where the corners are sharper than in the hexagonal case, leads to a more robust electronic states in the triangular case, and thus to currents less sensitive to impurities.